ngolebiewski/turtle_code_python/readme.md

 - Each '0' is represented by a left-facing turtle
 - Each '1' is represemted by a right-facing turtle

-## How?
+## How to install and use.
+- Clone this repo.
+- Make Virtual Environment.
+    a. `python3 -m venv venv`
+    b.
+Activate: `source venv/bin/activate`
+- Install necessary libraries: `pip install -r requirements.txt`
 - Add left-facing turtle images into the `images` folder.
     - Should all be SQUARE format.
 - Adjust paramaters in the turtle_encoder code `make_turtle_image(encoded_message, width=20, height=16, columns=3, resolution=72)`
     - Note width and height are in inches
 - Run `python3 turtle_encoder.py`

 ## Tech